AnyChart/docs.anychart.com/Basic_Charts_Types/TreeMap_Chart.md

 ### Header

 Header is a name of a parent of the current level.
 Due to its settings, they all can be enabled, disabled or set individually through the data.
-To set some parameters or format the header we use the {api}**.headers()**{api} method.
-We can change the font and background settings, format the demonstrated value and define hovering settings using the {api}**.hoverHeaders()**{api} method.
+To set some parameters or format the header we use the {api:anychart.charts.TreeMap#headers}**.headers()**{api} method.
+We can change the font and background settings, format the demonstrated value and define hovering settings using the {api:anychart.charts.TreeMap#hoverHeaders}**.hoverHeaders()**{api} method.
 Let's look at the example below.
 We've changed some font and hovering settings of the demonstrated headers.

 ```
 	// headers settings